Quantum ergodicity and scrambling in quantum annealers: Operator dynamics and information scrambling

 \subsection{Dynamics of global operators}

 As we discussed above, the operator dynamics for the set of single-site Pauli operators shows clear signatures of information scrambling.
 In particular, we found that the mean operator size dynamics is equivalent to that generated by Haar-random dynamics, meaning that the ``gentle'' adiabatic drive has a similar effect as one would expect from a thermalizing periodically driven system, or even from a random quantum circuit.
-However, as we have seen in Sec.~\ref{sec:chaos_in_unitary}, the cyclic adiabatic evolution is non-generic and deviations from chaotic evolution are expected.
-Here we discuss such cases for the operator dynamics.
+However, as we have seen in Sec.~\ref{sec:chaos_in_unitary}, the evolution stemming from the cyclic path showed clear deviations from chaotic behavior.
+Here we investigate such behavior for the case of operator dynamics.

+In Fig.~\ref{fig:figure5} (d)-(f) we display the mean operator size for the global operators $\{S_x,S_y,S_z\}$.
+The dynamics bears similarities and differences with the evolution of single-site operators.
+For the forward ramp, $0\leq t \leq T$, we observe that operator sizes become clearly extensive with values matching those of random operators for $S_x$ and $S_y$; the case of $S_z$ shows maximum operator size increasing with system size, but clearly deviates from the Haar prediction.
+We attribute this to the fact that the operator commutes with the interacting Hamiltonian $H_P$ (notice that a similar, but weaker effect, is observed for the local Pauli $\sigma_z$), which is responsible for the scrambling behavior.